Double-Clutching Transmission Shift Commercial Semi-Truck

 Proper Car Transmission Technique

 If you know how to properly shift a standard car manual transmission, this will be very easy.
 It not, you will need to understand the logic in that first, before moving on to double-clutching.

 During a standard transmission shift in a car, say if you were going from 1st to 2nd gear, you will need to simply go through 1st gear until you are at a high rpm, push the clutch pedal to the floor, and change to 2nd gear, which will be at a lower rpm level.
 But since the two gears are so similar, the rotational speeds are almost the same, so double-clutching is not needed.
-Newer synchronized transmissions also helps with this.
+Newer synchronized transmissions also help with this.

-Proper Semi Truck Upshifting Technique
+Proper Semi-Truck Upshifting Technique

 During a semi-truck transmission shift, the gears are wider apart in rpm speeds, meaning that you cannot simply shift from 1st to 2nd gear easily, because the rotational speeds of those two gears are not as close together as it would be in a car.